martyw/finance/README.md

 Algo Trading
 ------------

-Main module is `strategy/back_test_strategy.py`, this module illustrates how a mean reverting algo works based on a year of historical closings for an example stock.
+These modules are demonstraded with `demo_code.py`, it illustrates how a mean reverting algo works based on a year of historical closings for an example stock.

 Term structures
 ---------------